Surgical Technology Services Selection Criteria

 - Humanities Requirement

 Additionally, the following courses will be awarded points based on the grades earned: A=5 points, B=3 Points, and C=1.
 Only courses completed in the last 5 years with a "C" or better can be used for points.
+(Any exception to the 5-year rule may be discussed with a health science advisor.)

 - General Biology (includes lab)